sathyalog/react-concepts-2020/README.md

 `npm start`

 Please follow the commit names to understand the concepts clearly.
+Also, to see the output you need to un-comment the required code in App.js

 For more info: Please visit this [link](https://sathyalog.wordpress.com/2019/12/16/react-basics-2020/)